-The most important aspect of a startup launch strategy is how you will go about marketing your product at the launch stage.
+The most important aspect of a startup product launch strategy is how you will go about marketing your product at the launch stage.

 Why Prepare a Product Launch Marketing Plan?

-A launch plan consists of strategies and procedures a company may use to develop communication channels for its target audience.
+A product launch plan consists of strategies and procedures a company may use to develop communication channels for its target audience.

 A marketing plan helps you target your potential customers, their channels of information and ways to target them.
-Your whole business is dependent on a solid marketing strategy and requires planning and timely execution at its launch stage.
-Having a launch plan helps you in:
+Your whole business is dependent on a solid digital marketing strategy and requires planning and timely execution at its launch stage.
+Having a product launch plan helps you in:

 - Listing resources you will need to put in place your plan.

 - Describing your business and its products and services.

 - Identifying the marketing approaches you will use.